GLDGN98/portfolio-next-tailwind-app/README.md

 1. Clone the repository.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Start the development server using `npm start`.
+4. Start the development server using `npm run dev`.

 ## Contact